hamzulala/hamza-ahmed-robot-simulator-bellroy/README.md

 - **React**: For building the user interface and managing component state.
 - **Three.js**: For 3D rendering and visualization of the robot and static models.
+- **Framer Motion**: For animations and transitions in the user interface.
 - **Jest**: For unit testing the robot's movement and rotation logic.

 ## Project Structure